dmbarbour/glas/docs/GrammarLogicProg.md

 ### Annotations Namespace

-One approach to annotate 'foo' with an documentation is to define 'anno/foo/docs'.
+One approach to annotate 'foo' with documentation is to define associated words.
+For example, we could define 'anno/foo/docs' to a value representing documentation for 'foo'.
 This approach is simple and has many nice properties.
-The annotations are easily extended or abstracted.
+Annotations are easily extended or abstracted.
 They don't require unique syntax.
-Tools may warn when annotations are referenced from outside the 'anno' namespace or have unexpected types.
-With syntax aware of this convention, it is easy to automatically rename 'anno/foo/' when we rename 'foo'.
+Tools may warn if annotations are referenced from outside the 'anno' namespace, or if recognized annotations have non-standard types.
+A compiler can implicitly apply translations to annotations.

 I think this can be used for most cases where we want annotations on methods.